prisma-labs/konn/README.md

 })
 ```

-In Kont each setup/setdown function receives context, and setup functions _can_ return additional context.
+In Konn each setup/setdown function receives context, and setup functions _can_ return additional context.

 ```ts
 konn()